Hello and welcome to my Salomon Huck Knife review.

 Score Breakdown and Final Verdict

 Check out the breakdown of the score in the table below.

 TOTAL after normalizing

 Overall, the Huck Knife is a solid freestyle deck that can handle the whole mountain pretty well - but really excels in the park.
 You can ride freestyle anywhere, and also lay down a good carve when you want to.

 You can take it pretty much anywhere on the mountain too - though not really a powder floater.

 More Info, Current Prices and Where to Buy Online

-If you want to check out other all-mountain-freestyle decks or compare the Huck Knife to others, check out the next link.
+If you want to check out some other freestyle snowboard options, or if you want to compare how the Huck Knife compares to other freestyle snowboards, then check out the next link.